 Delivered through the Neighbourhood Watch program, Neighbours Night Out (NNO) is a community block party.
-On June 21st, 2016, Safe City Mississauga's 8th Annual Neighbours Night Out event was held at the Clarkson Community Centre and Library (Kick-Off Location).
-The event hosted nearly 30 different community agencies and groups to educate residents on crime prevention and safety, while they enjoyed an evening of entertainment, activities, and food.
-As well, we held 11 Neighbours Night Out satellite events throughout the city in various Neighbourhood Watches.
+On June 27th, 2017, Safe City Mississauga's 9th Annual Neighbours Night Out event was held at the Malton Community Centre and Library.
+The event hosted nearly 28 different community agencies and groups to educate residents on crime prevention and safety, while they enjoyed an evening of entertainment, activities, and food.
+There were a total of 950 Attendees, which represented 2.6% of the 2017 total population in the city of Malton (36,400).
+As well, we held 17 Neighbours Night Out satellite events throughout the city in various Neighbourhood Watches.